-To make bone meal, the leftover bones (which have had all their meat cuts removed) are cleaned by boiling or steaming.
-Then they are dried and ground into a powder.
-The powder is sold as is, or may be pelletized or liquefied first.
+To make bone meal, the leftover bones (which have had all meat removed) are cleaned by boiling or steaming.
+Then, they are dried and ground into a fine powder.
+The powder is typically sold as is, or may be pelletized or liquefied.

 What Does Bone Meal Give to the Garden?

-The phosphorus in bone meal is in a form that is especially easy for plants to use.
+Phosphorus in bone meal is in a form that is especially easy for plants to utilize

 It is also a good source of calcium, which is an important nutrient for strong plant growth.

-Some bone meals contain nitrogen as well, but never in a significant amount.
+Some bone meals contain nitrogen as well, but never a significant amount.

 What to do Before Adding Bone Meal

-Before applying bone meal to your garden, have your soil tested.
-Bone meal is a good choice if your soil is low in phosphorus, because unlike slow-acting Soft Rock Phosphate, it will provide a quick source for deficient soils.
+Before applying soil amendments to your garden, have your soil tested.
+Bone meal only works in acidic soil.
+It is a good choice if your soil has a pH below 7, or is low in phosphorus.
+Unlike slow-acting Soft Rock Phosphate, it will provide a quick source for deficient soils.

-What to do if my soil pH is higher than 7?
+What to do if my soil pH is high?

-If your soil pH is higher than 7, the phosphorus will become bound up in the soil and not be available for your plants.
-If your test results show alkaline soil (above pH 7), bring the pH down first by adding Cottonseed Meal, Peat Moss, Soil Sulfur, or Acid-Loving fertilizers.
+If your pH is higher than 7, your soil contains high amounts of calcium.
+Phosphorus will become bound up in the soil and not be available for your plants.
+If your test results show alkaline soil (above pH 7), bring the pH levels down first by adding Cottonseed Meal, Peat Moss, Soil Sulfur, or Acid-Loving fertilizers.

 What if my soil is good in calcium or phosphorus?

-If your soil test indicates that you have sufficient calcium or phosphorus, but not the other, you might instead consider a more targeted solution such as a high-phosphorus guano, or Oyster Shell Flour for calcium.
+If your soil test indicates that you have sufficient calcium or phosphorus, but not the other, you might instead consider a more targeted solution such as a high-phosphorus guano, Oyster Shell Flour or another organic fertilizer high in calcium.

 Tips in Adding Bone Meal to Your Soil

-When applying bone meal to your garden, be sure to mix it into the soil and not just top-dress it.
-The scent of bone meal can attract scavenging wildlife such as raccoons, coyotes, and feral dogs, which may wreck havoc in your garden beds as they look for the source of the odor.
+When applying bone meal to your garden, be sure to mix it into the soil and not just top-dress.
+The scent of bone meal can attract wildlife such as raccoons, coyotes, and feral dogs.
+These scavengers may wreck havoc in your garden beds as they look for the source of the odor.

-Store away your fertilizer.
-Wildlife and your own pets may think it smells like a tasty snack.
-Although bone meal is not toxic, it can lead to life-threatening impactions in the gut if your pets get into the bag.
+Store your fertilizer away safely.
+Your own pets may think it smells like a tasty snack.
+Although bone meal is not toxic, it can lead to life-threatening impactions in the gut if your pets get ingest the organic fertilizer.

 To use bone meal, apply 5 to 10 pounds per 100 square feet, or 1 to 2 Tablespoons per planting hole for bulbs and transplants.